 Traditionally, older dog flaps and pet doors can take a beating by the elements, whether it’s wind, rain or otherwise.
-You’re going to need to find a weather resistant door that’s going to stand up against the threat of rust, or blowing off altogether!
+You’ll need to find a weather-resistant door that will stand up against the threat of rust or blowing off altogether!

 Our Best Large Dog Flap With Sensor Reviews

-This large, locking pet door opener may be on the premium side of things, but it’s easily one of the most impressive doors on the market right now, and great for any pets who want to go in and out with ease.
-It offers a collar key for you to fit, and it’s fairly versatile with a range of door size options.
+This large, locking pet door opener may be on the premium side of things, but it’s easily one of the most impressive doors on the market right now.
+Great for any pets who want to go in and out with ease.
+It offers a collar key for you to fit, and it’s pretty versatile with a range of door size options.

 - May be a little pricey for some people

 This microchip cat flap or dog flap is perfect for smaller dogs.
-That’s because doors such as this come with battery functionality, meaning there’s no need for any clumsy wiring.
-It’s damage proof and claw-resistant, meaning that if you don’t want any nasty scratches and scuffs marking up the glass, you won’t have to worry.
+That’s because doors such as this come with battery functionality, meaning there’s no need for clumsy wiring.

 - Again, maybe a little pricey

-It’s very easy to program, and if you are the sort of pet owner that has a massive brood of animals, you’ll be pleased to hear that you can store up to 32 creatures on one device!
+It’s very easy to program, and if you are a pet owner with a massive brood of animals, you’ll be pleased to hear that you can store up to 32 creatures on one device!
 It’s versatile to set up, too, and this system will also run on batteries if you’d prefer not to bumble around with wiring and the like.